 CHARACTERISTICS OF HIGH POROSITY

-- Hair easily absorb water, however, it requires more products.
+- Hair easily absorbs water, however, it requires more products.

 - Hair often looks and feel dry

 - Tangles very easily

 - Dries quickly